 Not for the faint-hearted, you will run 12 to 13km around Tsukiji, Ginza and Nippon Bridge.
 At just $3.50 this is the perfect to see the sights while making friends, getting fit and giving yourself the best excuse to sample all the best Japanese snacks along the way!

 With its easy access from Tokyo Station, Tsukiji is in a good location for getting around Tokyo and has a Haneda airport transfer shuttle service for those wanting to get across town without the hassle of trains.
-It is also included in a fun 5-day tour all around Tokyo as well as a 7-day trip all around Japan.
+It is also included in a fun 5-day tour.
 Fantastic fresh fish, a lively atmosphere and all within reach of the Sumida River and sea makes Tsukiji an ideal place to spend the morning so get it added to your itinerary!